StatPro Revolution Web API

 If your application does retain refresh tokens, then because:-

-- users won't be able view and/or revoke their authorizations with the termination of the API Authorization Management website from the end of Q1, 2019
+- users won't be able view and/or revoke their authorizations with the termination of the API Authorization Management website from the middle of May 2019

 - a new token-revocation facility has been added to the OAuth2 Server